microsoft/botframework-components/generators/generator-bot-enterprise-assistant/README.md

 To run this bot you'll need the resources listed below.
 Create a publishing profile in Composer to provision and publish to your Azure resources for your bot.

+- Azure Bot Registration configured with Microsoft Azure Active Directory authentication with access to the following scopes:
+    - Calendars.ReadWrite
+    - Contacts.Read
+    - Directory.Read.All
+    - People.Read
+    - People.Read.All
+    - User.ReadBasic.All
+    - User.Read.All
-- [LUIS][luis], or another recognizer of your choice
+- [Language Understanding (LUIS)][luis], or another recognizer of your choice
 - [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview)
-- A storage solution for persistent state storage like Azure CosmosDB
+- A storage solution for persistent state storage like Azure Cosmos DB

 ## Using this template